Quick History of Lymphatic Baths

 Shower and rinse often.
 When showering with municipal city water that is chlorinated, it is best to have non-chemical filters installed that will eliminate chlorine and some other chemicals.
 Chlorine vapors (chloroform) gradually weaken and damage the lungs, blood, thyroid, and brain, predisposing people to pneumonia, other respiratory conditions, and meningitis of the spine and brain.

 We only recommend the Omica Shower Filter for steam baths or showers, as it filters out the most containments.
 This is the one we use personally.
-You can use our discount code MGS for 10% off using our link here.
+You can use our discount code MGS10 for 10% off using our link here.

 If you don’t have a spleen…